-To serve the needs of patients who have children, CTCA at Southwestern Regional Medical Center (Southwestern) developed the Children of Our Patients Program.
+To serve the needs of patients who have children, CTCA at Southwestern Regional Medical Center (Southwestern) developed the Parenting Through Cancer Program.
 The program provides psychosocial resources and tools, age-appropriate activities, support groups and childcare to help reduce patient stress during treatment and improve quality of care.

 The program offers a variety of resources and supportive services:

 Periodically, the hospital offers a Talking to Children about Cancer class.
 The class helps answer questions such as:

 - When and what do I tell my children?